 (3) Evacuation drill--One per school year.

-charter schools should consult with their local fire marshal and comply
+charter schools should consult with the local authority having jurisdiction

-If a district does not have a local fire marshal, it shall conduct
+If a district does not have a local authority, it shall conduct four

 (d) Best practices for conducting drills and exercises.